MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

 In your workspace, you can now use the gold layer to create a report and analyze the data.
 You can access the dataset directly in your workspace to create relationships and measures for reporting.

-Note that you cannot use the default dataset that is automatically created when you create a lakehouse.
+Note that you can't use the **default dataset** that is automatically created when you create a lakehouse.
 You must create a new dataset that includes the gold tables you created in this exercise, from the lakehouse explorer.

 1. In your workspace, navigate to your **Sales** lakehouse.
 2. Select **New Power BI dataset** from the ribbon of the lakehouse explorer view.